GISLab-ELTE/railroad/README.md

-Robust Railroad Cable Detection Framework
+Robust Railroad Infrastructure Detection Framework
 =========================================

+This software library and tool provides a fast and robust solution to extract various railroad infrastructure from dense (MLS) LiDAR point clouds.
+Primary focus is given to cable and railtrack detection.

 Operating system
 ---------------